How Does Image Metadata Affect SEO?

 How to Edit or Remove Metadata

-If you choose to remove image metadata on Windows or want to change the current metadata, you can start with the same process used to view it above.
+If you decide to remove image metadata on Windows or want to change the current metadata, you can start with the same process used to view it above.
 Since Mac OSX doesn’t offer editing capabilities in Finder, the process is slightly different.

 On Windows

-1. In the ‘Details’ tab, double click on the field data that you want to change, enter new information, then click ‘OK’ or ‘Apply’.
+1. In the ‘Details’ tab, double-click on the field data that you want to change, enter new information, then click ‘OK’ or ‘Apply’.

 screenshot of editing metadata on windows